Bespoke web and software development in Birmingham

 Starship built their city on rock and roll, the people of Birmingham built their city on innovation.
 From it's industrial roots right through to it's thriving tech scene today - businesses across all sectors are starting to embrace digital transformation as a way to keep them ahead of the competition.
 Part of this, is utilising software to improve their day to day operations, boost efficiency and improve engagement with employees and clients alike.
 Whilst some companies find that off-the-shelf software solutions are sufficient to do this, others, with more nuanced and complex requirements look to bespoke software that can be built to their exact specification - no compromises needed.

-Industries including manufacturing and engineering can reap the benefits of custom automation tools that improve their end to end production processes whilst retail and ecommerce businesses use bespoke software platforms to keep their customers returning through top notch user experiences.
-In the financial sector, custom software can provide businesses with vigorous security and compliance measures that allow them to adhere to industry regulations.
+If you're in the manufacturing and engineering industry for example, you can reap the benefits of custom automation tools that improve your end to end production processes.
+Maybe you're in retail or ecommerce?
+In that case, you can use a bespoke software platform to keep you customers returning through providing top notch user experiences.
+What about if you're in the financial sector?
+Custom software can provide your business with vigorous security and compliance measures that allow you to adhere to industry regulations.
 These are just a few examples of how bespoke software is transforming the way some businesses in Birmingham work, for the better.
+Let's take a closer look at how this can apply to you too!

-The key differentiator between bespoke software and off-the-shelf software is that bespoke software is built from scratch to the desired specifications of a single organisation, encompassing their existing processes and workflows and giving it the features and functionality needed to achieve specific outcomes.
+The key differentiator between bespoke software and off-the-shelf software is that bespoke software is built from scratch to the desired specifications of your specific organisation and no elses.
+This means, it encompasses your existing processes and workflows and provides the features and functionality that you need to achieve the specific outcomes you want to see.
 Off-the-shelf software on the other hand, is a ready built solution that has generic features and functionality that has been designed to appeal to a large audience.
-All that being said, the development process for custom software is as unique as the businesses it is built to serve but generally, it will look something like this:
+All that being said, if you're wondering what the development process for custom software looks like - it will be as unique as your business!

-The process begins with in depth research, usually with the help of those who will be using the software to identify their pain points, seek out areas for improvement and determine what the software needs to achieve across the relevant parts of the business.
-Detail is key here as a strong foundation prevents costly changes later.
+The process begins with in depth research on the context and operations of your company.
+Often, this is done with the help of those employees who will actually be using the software to identify their pain points, seek out areas for improvement and determine what the software needs to achieve across all relevant parts of your business.
+The clearer your requirements are upfront, the more straightforward the project will be - detail here prevents needless costly changes down the line.

-The next step for the development team is to understand what they've got to work with.
-The current infrastructure, business processes and workflows along with the context of the business will allow the developers to formulate a plan of how to get from A (current environment) to B (desired environment).
-Prototyping may be a requirement at this stage so the plan can be revised and tweaked as necessary.
+The next step for the development team is to understand what you're currently working with.
+The existing infrastructure, business processes and workflows along with the context of your business will allow the developers to formulate a plan of how to get from A (your current environment) to B (your desired environment).
+If necessary, prototyping can be brought in at this stage so the plan can be revised and tweaked as you go.

-Next we move to the testing phase.
-Each of the components of the software should be tested independently and together to ensure it works as it should - including any integrations - bugs should be removed and tweaks made as necessary.
-The software should also be tested under different real world scenarios to ensure it is able to perform as required in differing circumstances.
+Next is the testing phase which you should very much be involved in.
+Each of the components of your software should be tested independently and together to ensure it works as it should - including any integrations, bugs should be removed and tweaks made as necessary.
+Your software should also be tested under different real world scenarios to ensure it is able to perform as required in differing circumstances which is where you will likely be most heavily involved.

 Once the software has been proven to work as it is required to, it can then be deployed.
-Depending on the size of the project, some companies choose to take a phased approach whereby they roll out the software to a different group of users each time to err on the side of caution.
-Another risk mitigation strategy is to have a roll back plan in place should there be issues with the deployment whereby the business can move straight back to their previous set up.
+Depending on the size of the project, you might choose to take a phased approach whereby the software is rolled out to different group of users in different phases rather than all at once.
+Another risk mitigation strategy for you to consider is to have a roll back plan in place should there be issues with the deployment which means you can move straight back to your previous set up.

 6) Training

-Arguably, any piece of software should be designed in a way that is user friendly.
-Regardless of whether it is used internally, externally or both.
-If users find it difficult to navigate, adoption will be slow and ROI will suffer.
-A well designed bespoke system should always prioritise -
+Arguably, any piece of software should be designed in a way that is user friendly regardless of whether your software is used internally, externally or both.
+If your users find it difficult to navigate, your adoption rates and ROI will suffer.
+A well designed bespoke system should always prioritise:

-- Simplicity - Clear layouts and minimal unnecessary steps
+- Simplicity - Clear layouts and no unnecessary steps

 - Responsiveness - A great user experience across different devices

-- Efficiency - Features that genuinely improve workflow rather than making tasks more complicated
+- Efficiency - Features that genuinely improve your workflows or the customer experience rather than making tasks more complicated

 One of the most appealing aspects of bespoke software is that it can be built to change, grow and adapt with your business.
 Big intake of new employees?
 No problem.
 Need to add a new workflow?
 Great.
 Need to tweak a business process?
 It's all good.
-The company who commissions the software, owns the software and so, the possibilities really are endless.
+You own the software after all so the possibilities really are endless.

-Custom solutions can be built to specifically accommodate future events if they are known i.e. the company knows that at some point they are going to need to integrate the software with their bespoke finance system for reconciliation purposes in which case, the software is designed in a way that will allow it do that.
-Conversely, the future for many is unknown and that's ok too because bespoke software changes, adaptations or additions can be made if and when the need arises - no forethought necessary.
+Custom solutions can be built to specifically accommodate your future ambitions.
+For example, if you know at some point you're going to need to integrate your new software with your existing bespoke finance system for reconciliation purposes, the software can be designed in a way that will allow it to do so.
+Conversely, if like many, your future is unknown, that's ok too because your bespoke software can be changed, adapted or enhanced if and when the need arises - no forethought necessary.

 Bespoke software solutions have a place in pretty much every industry that use digital technologies.
 This could be as simple as a website, a finance system, a field based workforce that use their phones for job tasks and everything in between.
 Here, we will take a look at some examples of how bespoke software is revolutionising different sectors.